 In 2019, President Fitts announced the creation of The Carolyn Barber-Pierre Center for Intercultural Life in honor of Carolyn Barber-Pierre, assistant vice president for Student Affairs and a campus pioneer whose decades of dedication to the Tulane community have been instrumental in its movement toward greater inclusion.
 The center includes The Office of Multicultural Affairs, Religious Life at Tulane and The Office of Gender and Sexual Diversity.
 Its mission is to strengthen and enhance diversity at Tulane.
 The offices in the center provide students of color and lesbian, gay, bisexual, transgender, intersex, queer, questioning and allied students with advocacy services, mentoring, personal support and cultural, social, and academic programming to facilitate their adjustment to the university and ability to thrive thereafter.

 The University has increased the available funding and staffing support for the Center.
-In the coming months, the center is moving to a newly renovated and expanded location at the center of campus – a visible demonstration of our commitment – that will improve the resources, experience and access of this vital resource.
+The center has moved to a newly renovated and expanded location at the center of campus – a visible demonstration of our commitment – that improves the resources, experience and access of this vital resource.

 The Center for Academic Equity was launched in November 2016.
 The center has created initiatives designed to develop community and fosters opportunities for students of color, students who identify as LGBTQ+, first-generation to college students, DACA status students, undocumented students, and Posse or College Track scholars.
 Programs such as Equity Thursdays and Proud TU Be First allow sometimes marginalized students to thrive on campus.